 - Set aside more time together for play.
 If your dog isn’t normally an active player, take more frequent walks outside, or devote more time to another favorite activity.

-- Buy some engaging new toys — a cube that releases dog food when played with, for example.
+- Buy some engaging new toys — a puzzle toy that releases dog food when played with, for example.

 - Take a trip to the park to see other dogs, or go for a ride in the car.
-(If your dog’s a nervous traveler or only associates the car with a trip to the vet or the kennel, obviously this might not be a great idea).
+If your dog’s a nervous traveler or only associates the car with a trip to the vet or the kennel, then obviously this might not be a great choice.

-- If your dog has lost a pet companion, consider getting another.
+- If your dog has lost a pet companion, consider adopting a new furry family member.
 Another option is to call a neighbor with a dog and set up a playdate.

-- If you leave your dog home alone during the day, consider a cage-free daycare (if she’s normally sociable), or hire a dog sitter to walk her.
+- If you leave your dog home alone during the day, consider a doggy daycare, or hire a dog sitter to walk your dog.

 - Sit on the floor at night while you watch TV, rather than in a chair.
-Getting down on her level could be just the interaction she’s looking for.
+Getting down on your dog’s level could be just the interaction they’re looking for.

 Don’t expect miracles.
 Be patient.
-It may take a few days, or it may take considerably longer for your dog to return to her normal self.
-One thing is certain: you are the best companion she has, and the most important one during this time.
+It may take a few days, or it may take considerably longer for your dog to return to their normal self.
+One thing is certain: you are the best companion they have, and the most important one during this time.